Chapter 30 Help Those on the Sinking Ship

 It’s essential not to belittle a married user by indicating that they’re deliberately ruining their relationship or it’s in some way cheating or unclean.
 There’s a common misconception that the ex-user is worst in this aspect.
 This conception has some substance, but is generally due to the willpower method of stopping.
 Because the ex-user – although having kicked the habit – still retains part of the brainwashing and still believes they’ve made a sacrifice.
 They feel vulnerable and their natural defensive mechanism is to attack the porn user.

 This might boost the ex-user’s ego, but it does nothing to help the user.
-All it does is put their back up, making them feel even more wretched and consequently their need for porn even greater.
+All it does is put their back up against the wall, making them feel even more wretched and consequently their need for porn even greater.
 Although the change in the medical establishment’s attitude to internet porn is the main reason why many users are quitting, it doesn’t make it any easier to do so.
 In fact, it makes it a great deal harder.
 Most users nowadays believe they’re stopping primarily for health reasons.
 This isn’t strictly true.

 Complete bans on porn in some countries or the unavailability of internet are classic examples of the travelling user’s dilemma.
 Generally they take the attitude that it will help them cut down on their intake.
 The result being that instead of one or two a day, neither of which they would have enjoyed, they abstain for an entire week.
 During this enforced period of abstinence however, not only will they be mentally deprived waiting for their reward, their body is craving too.
 Oh, how precious that online harem visit is when they’re eventually allowed.